dthinley/Interview-Questions/README.md

 ##### Refer: dice.py

-*Route /dice.json returns the result of rolling two dice in json format, in a list of two rolled results, i.e. integers between 1 and
+*Route /dice.json returns the result of rolling two dice in json format.

 ### 6. If you were to start your full-stack developer position today, what would be your goals a year from now?
 My goal from for a year from now will be continuing my professional and personal growth, using my newfound skills and applying the incredible passion that I have for all of the work that I do in order to help other people to learn and grow.